Emily Lowery – Executive Director

 Email Sasha: [email protected]

-Bree – Mental Health Counselor
+Lynne Michael – Mental Health Specialist

-Shelter Assistants –
+Shelter Assistants

 The Haven has up to five Shelter Assistants that monitor the shelters, oversee daily activities and supplies, security, provide support and care for our guests.
-COVID-19 forced volunteers to be let go at the beginning of the pandemic.
-Volunteers were the primary source of operating the shelters.
-Having to restructure after the lock-down, we hired a team of shelter assistants.
-It took five people to fill the shoes that volunteers once filled!